 Starting a business in Hong Kong is easier than expected due to new regulations put into place in 2016.
 They accomplished this by decreasing business registration fees.

 Because of a previous agreement, China has promised not to force socialist policies in Hong Kong.
 Even though there have been some conflicts about this in the past, Hong Kong still enjoys healthy trade with the mainland.

 Hong Kong Tourist Attractions

-Want to visit some of the best tourist attractions in Hong Kong?
+Want to visit some of the best tourist attractions?
 Surprisingly, at the top of the list is something more American than anything else: Hong Kong Disneyland!
 Visitors can go on traditional Disney-themed rides and see their favorite characters in the parks.
 Most of all, children will enjoy real storybook magic from tales such as The Little Mermaid, The Princess and the Frog, Tangled, Aladdin, and more.

 The Dragon’s Back Hike is a popular trail with spectacular views.
 From this hike, you can feel the ocean breeze and listen to the sounds of waterfalls.
 It is easily accessible from the big city and there are many starting spots to choose from.

 Another modern option is Tsim Sha Tsui, a hub for entertainment and places to shop.
 This district has boutiques, restaurants, and other cultural landmarks to check out.
 The Tsim Sha Tsui Cultural Complex also has great attractions such as the space museum and museum of art.